Home » Welcome!

 A church is people, and you may see us using it for services, concerts, a cafe, a bookstall, whatever.
 You’re welcome to join in, or just wander about and look at its treasures or sit down and quietly ponder and pray.

 To see its treasures use this map.
 Each number is keyed to a feature inside the church.
 The red star on the map shows you where to stand to see it.
-We are trying to raise £2million to restore St Thomas so that it’s more beautiful and more functional, in a campaign called ‘Quest 2020’.
-At a few points in this guide we’ll tell you how we’re planning to restore some features.
+We are trying to raise money to restore St Thomas so that it’s more beautiful and more functional, in a campaign called ‘Quest 2020’.
+At a few points in this guide we’ll tell you what we’ve done so far and how we’re planning to restore other features.

 2 Somerset angel roof (15C): Look up higher and you will see the Somerset nave roof with six king-strut tie-beam trusses.
 With moulded principal rafters, the trusses form eight large panels in each bay.
 At the centre of each tie-beam is an angel bearing a shield or scroll.
 There are more than 250 angels decorating the inside of St Thomas’s.
 That is why we call it “the church of angels”.